cmgoffena13/etl-watcher/README.md

 - **Uvicorn** - ASGI server for FastAPI
 - **Pendulum** - Better dates and times for Python

-## ⏰ Timeliness
+## ⏰ Timeliness & Freshness

-The timeliness system provides automated monitoring to ensure your data pipelines are running within expected timeframes.
-This helps maintain data freshness and catch issues before they impact downstream consumers.
+The monitoring system provides two complementary checks to ensure your data pipelines are running optimally:

+### Pipeline Execution Timeliness
+Monitors if pipeline executions complete within expected timeframes, helping identify performance issues and long-running processes.

+### DML Freshness Monitoring
+Checks if data manipulation operations (inserts, updates, deletes) are recent enough, ensuring data freshness for downstream consumers.

 ### How It Works

-The timeliness check runs on a configurable schedule (ping the endpoint as often as you like, it does broad coverage) and evaluates each pipeline against its defined timeliness rules.
-It examines the last DML (Data Manipulation Language) operation timestamp and compares it against the expected timeframe.
+The timeliness check runs on a configurable schedule through the two endpoints: `freshness` and `timeliness` (ping the endpoint as often as you like, it does broad coverage) and evaluates each pipeline against its defined rules.

 ### Configuration